chef/bento/README.md

 $ packer build windows-10gen2.json
 ```

-If the build is successful, ready to import box files will be in the `builds` directory at the root of the repository.
+If the build is successful, your box files will be in the `builds` directory at the root of the repository.

 \***NOTE:** box_basename can be overridden like other Packer vars with `-var 'box_basename=ubuntu-18.04'`